 Chapter 1: The TV Smash and the Celestial Soap Opera

 I was standing in my cramped Brooklyn apartment, half a pizza on the coffee table, when the scene on the screen pushed me over the edge.
-The little pixie on the show actually had the nerve to question Heaven’s Chief Justice right to his face, asking if he even knew what love was.
+The little pixie on the show actually had the nerve to question Heaven’s Chief Justice to his face, asking if he even knew what love was.

 And Heaven’s Commander—he actually had to watch everyone’s reactions and act like some lovesick fool, begging for someone else’s affection.